bryce-24/lettermybox/README.md

 ## Troubleshooting

+- Make sure that the username that you type in the text field is identical to the name that is in the url of your Letterboxd profile page.
-- if you encounter issues with dependencies, ensure you are using a virtual environment and Python 3.7 or higher.
+- If you encounter issues with dependencies, ensure you are using a virtual environment and Python 3.7 or higher.
-- if the application fails to scrape data, verify that the provided Letterboxd username is correct and publicly accessible.
+- If the application fails to scrape data, verify that the provided Letterboxd username is correct and publicly accessible.